 The Small Question is an integral part of my coaching.
 It is also one of the main pillars of Kaizen, a philosophy described in the book, One Small Step Can Change Your Life: The Kaizen Way, by Dr. Robert Maurer, Ph.D.

 Applying the Kaizen principle to a simple question becomes an art and a skill that, when acquired, will begin to serve all parts of your life.

 There are several important points to consider when practicing the art of asking and responding to a small question.

 A SMALL QUESTION BEGETS MORE SMALL QUESTIONS

 A small question may produce another question.
-Like a stone sends ripples out to the edges of a pond, a question ripples deep into your consciousness.
-Each question brings more clarity to the essence of what you are seeking.
+Like a pebble sends ripples out to the edges of a pond, a question ripples deep into your consciousness.
+Each answer brings more clarity to the essence of what you are seeking.
 A percolation starts and ideas and possibilities you might not have originally considered begin to pop.

 IT DOESN’T NEED AN IMMEDIATE ANSWER

-It is spacious and gracious and allows you to continue with you day while it works in the background.
+It is spacious and gracious and allows you to continue with your day while it works in the background.
 Forcing or expecting a quick response can dilute the results.
 However, sometimes the first unbidden response is the best one.
-Don’t toss it out, but, at the same time, be open to what comes up next.
+Don’t toss it out.
+At the same time, be open to what comes up next.